SCICOM bios

 Nathalie Steins, Human Dimension Steering Group

-Nathalie is senior social scientist/project manager at Wageningen Marine Research, and is based in Yerseke.
-Her role is to lead the lead the research collaboration with the shellfish and North Sea fishing industry, to facilitate integration of different scientific disciplines in science and advice in the institute, and to provide advice on (capture and culture) fisheries-related resource management including socio-economic impacts.
+Nathalie is a senior social scientist/project manager at Wageningen Marine Research, based in Yerseke.
+Her role is to lead the research collaboration with the shellfish and North Sea fishing industry, to facilitate the integration of different scientific disciplines in science and advice in the institute, and to provide advice on (capture and culture) fisheries-related resource management including socio-economic impacts.

 Her scientific work focuses on transdisciplinary research with fishers and shellfish farmers, the integration of fishers’ experiential knowledge in science, fisher behaviour and social impact analysis of policy decisions.
 Outcomes are intended to advance understanding of the marine socio-ecological system in support of sustainable management.